Body

 We permit a small number of fungi educational walks, where people can find out more about the incredible fungi that thrive here.
 We work with local organisations and experts who can identify the characteristics of the huge varieties of fungi found in the New Forest for people interested and involved in the conservation of our rarest fungi.

-Please look, but don’t pick fungi
+Look but please don’t pick

-Commercial fungi picking is illegal, if you see anything suspicious please call us on 0300 067 4601 or 0300 067 4600 (24 hours).
+Fungi picking is not allowed, if you suspect or see anything suspicious please call us on 0300 067 4601.
 We will report this to the police for further investigation.

 Keep reading...